-Research on student learning at university can be very useful for improving university teaching and learning.
-The distinction between deep approaches and surface approaches to learning is particularly useful for teachers who want to understand their students' learning and create learning environments which encourage students to achieve desired learning outcomes.
+The distinction between deep approaches and surface approaches to learning is particularly useful for academics who want to understand their students' learning and create learning environments which encourage students to achieve desired learning outcomes.

 When students are taking a deep approach they: